fabiogvdneto/ist-agisit-2024/README.md

 2. Build the images with `docker compose build`
 3. Use the [app/push-all.sh](app/push-all.sh) to help you tag and push the Docker images

    You can use [app/push.sh](app/push.sh) to push a single image.
 It takes as argument the image name.

 #### Terraform

 Go to [infra/k8scloud](infra/k8scloud/).

 1. Change [terraform variables](infra/k8scloud/terraform.tfvars) if needed
 2. Run `terraform init`.

    You can use the Vagrantfile (`vagrant up` then `vragrant ssh`) to start a VM with the necessary dependencies or `nix develop` if on nixos

 3. Run `terraform apply` and wait for the cluster to create.
 Generally takes about 8 minutes
 4. Setup kubectl to use the created cluster by running [infra/k8scloud/scripts/connect.kubectl.sh](infra/k8scloud/scripts/connect.kubectl.sh)
 5. Get the _frontend_ service IP: `kubectl get services`.
 By placing it on your browser you can now use the application.

 If you wish to connect to Grafana to see the dashboards, you have to portforward.
 This can be achieved by running the [infra/k8scloud/scripts/grafana.sh](infra/k8scloud/scripts/grafana.sh) script.
 The same applies to Prometheus.
+The default grafana credentials are `admin`:`prom-operator`. ⚠️ You have to portforward somewhere where you have access to a browser (i.e. your own computer or Vagrant running Docker).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->

 ## Contact

 - Fábio Neto - ist1104126 - fabiogvdneto@tecnico.ulisboa.pt